No one here is waiting for this news.

 My second book of poems, Enemy Luck,

-will be published in March 2019 by Peepal
+was published in March 2019 by Peepal

 Like a script for a wonder voyage, or

 the scheme for a fantastic masquerade band, these poems are